tsdaemon/dl-nlp-2018/README.md

 # Workshop: Deep learning for Natural Language Processing
+Lectures and workouts for summer workshop in Ukrainian Catholic University.

 ## Environment

-Python 3.6
+Python >= 3.5 (Conda is preferable)

+## Usage
+To start, run `jupyter notebook`